 How are energy prices set?

-The cost of running the energy transportation networks is the only part of the energy bill that we directly regulate as the companies which run the pipes and wires to deliver gas and electricity are monopoly businesses.
+The only part of the energy bill that we directly regulate is that part associated with running the energy transportation networks – the pipes and wires that deliver gas and electricity to consumers.
+We regulate the revenues of network companies because these are monopoly businesses, and so not subject to competition.
 We allow these companies appropriate funding to invest in and run their networks while delivering value for money for consumers.